 Steve Burns (kid show host) -- Alive.
 For some reason, there's a rumor running around that he's dead.

 Bill Cosby -- Alive.
-Idiots have repeatedly planted rumors that he's died.
-Other idiots who can't be bothered to check Dead People Server or
+Some stupid people plant rumors, other stupid people who can't be bothered to check Dead People Server or

 Frasier Crane ("alive") -- Erroneously reported dead on a Frasier episode after a minor car accident.

 Morgan Freeman (alive) -- Rumors spread in late 2010 and again in 2012 that he had died.
 Still with us, more alive than the brain-dead rumor-mongers.

 Matt Frewer (actor) -- Alive, contrary to some rumor that he was murdered.